DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 553: "And its very dead, Cause its been jammed ![deviMM](https://cdn.betterttv.net/frankerfacez_emote/170353/1) ." -DeviCat (05-Jan-19)
 * 554: "Taste the rainbow more like taste the magic!" -Lavodnas (05-Jan-19)
 * 555: "I'm a terrible influence AHAHA ![deviDO](https://cdn.betterttv.net/frankerfacez_emote/172957/1) ." -DeviCat (07-Jan-19)
+* 556: "I'm going to join the next one, because I have cake to burn!" -DeviCat (09-Jan-19)

-This list is missing 198 quotes, plus any that have been recently added.
+This list is missing 190 quotes, plus any that have been recently added.